Synerty/peek-mobile-theme/docs/peek_screens/title_bar/title_bar.rst

 The buttons remain a fixed size throughout a responsive lifecycle.

+Plugins can add buttons after the "Home" button on the left, or on the right of the Title Bar.

-The buttons on the right of the Title Bar will range from none to many.
+The buttons on the right of the Title Bar will range from none to three.

+The Title Bar will contain no more than four buttons.

 The centralized title remains a single line and truncates a :code:`...` if the line exceeds the minimum screen width.